codefresh-io/merlin/README.md

  ## Example

-Show all commands that an environment provids
+Show all commands that an environment provides
 ```
 merlin list
 ```